By Tom Richards, Gun Sense Chester County Board of Directors

 To the Willistown Board of Supervisors:

-When I was head of a small Pre-K and elementary Quaker school in West Chester several years ago, I was always impressed with how the preschool teachers dealt with disputes between children who were three and four years old.
+When I was the head of a small Pre-K and elementary Quaker school in West Chester PA several years ago, I was always impressed with how the preschool teachers dealt with disputes between children who were three and four years old.
 These “arguments” stemmed from a variety of issues in the classroom and the playground – one child did not share his toys with another, a little boy pushed a young girl on the playground, a young girl called her friend a nasty name after her doll was taken away.

 When these incidents occurred, teachers relied on a technique called the “peace table” where two youngsters sat at a table across from one another and began the process of trying to settle their differences.
 Only “I” statements were allowed as in “ I did not like it when Danny knocked over my blocks” or “I felt really sad when Olivia called me a bad name. “ No interruptions were permitted, no yelling was allowed and name- calling was verboten.
 Please remember that these were children who were only three or four who were simply what all young kids do – express their feelings in honest yet inappropriate ways.

 It could be painstaking work.
 Teachers closely monitored these interactions at the table, gently guiding the interchanges, asking helpful questions and supporting students as they began to learn the skills of listening and empathy.
 Saying a quick “ I’m sorry” was not good enough as the adults made certain that both parties were heard and both parties took the proper steps to learn from their mistakes and understand what their preschool peer was thinking and feeling.
 Did it “work” all the time?
 No, but I saw it “work” enough times that preschoolers actually asked to visit the peace table when they felt they had been wronged and they were struggling with how to temper their emotions.